RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 > Make sure you've selected a *db instance class* [here][19] before proceeding.

-Create a *Database Instance* with the following characteristics:
+From the *RDS* console, go to `Databases` and create a *Database Instance* with the following characteristics:

 Engine Options: